Adam Cooper (Blue Heelers)

-Adam Bryce Cooper was a fictional character in the Australian police drama series Blue Heelers.
-He joined the cast in late 1994 while the programme was still in its first season.
-He was transferred to Mount Thomas as his first station straight from the police academy at age 19 and took Roz Patterson’s place when she was dismissed from her employment as the station’s administration officer for accessing confidential police records.
-Adam was a bright spark of an officer with plenty of potential and plenty of questions.
-He was very young for a police officer and could appear slightly immature at times though he had a good heart and love for his job.
+Adam Bryce Cooper is a fictional character from the Australian police drama series Blue Heelers, played by Damian Walshe-Howling.
+He made his debut in the first season episode "Labour of Love", broadcast on 6 June 1994.
+Adam is a police constable transferred to Mount Thomas as his first station straight from the police academy at age 19.
+He takes Roz Patterson's place when she is dismissed from her employment as the station's administration officer for accessing confidential police records.
+Adam is a bright spark of an officer with plenty of potential and plenty of questions.
+He is very young for a police officer and appears slightly immature at times though he has a good heart and a love for his job.

-He is the ninth longest running character behind Tom Croydon, Chris Riley, P.J.
-Hasham, Maggie Doyle, Ben Stewart, Nick Schultz, Jo Parrish and Evan Jones.